andrewmatlock/Indux/development/docs/getting-started/starter-project.md

 - Website-specific files (`favicon.ico`, `robots.txt`, `sitemap.xml`) which can be removed for app-only projects.

 #### 📁 collections
-Indux features a built-in [CMS](docs/cms-collections) for managing content collections in YAML format, facilitating easy maintenance of lists and long-form content.
+Indux features a built-in [CMS](docs/cms-collections) for managing data sources in YAML format, facilitating easy maintenance of lists and long-form content.

 #### 📁 html
 Holds the project's HTML [pages](/pages) like a `home.html`.
 Subfolders can be used for organization.